| |

 Dressing for Hawaiian Macaroni Salad

-For this next step you have two options…
+For this next step, you have two options…

 Option 1) Mix all the dressing ingredients together in a separate bowl and then add it to the pasta mixture…

-Option 2) Don’t mess another bowl, unless you live to wash dishes, and just throw it all in the main bowl and give it a good stir.
+Option 2) Don’t mess with another bowl, unless you live to wash dishes, and just throw it all in the main bowl and give it a good stir.
 The original recipe calls for option 1…but honestly it makes no difference.

-If you know me at all you know I went with option 2!
+If you know me at all, you know I went with option 2!
 I won’t guilt you if you chose option one.
 Go dishwashers of the world!!!
 (See I’ll even cheer ya on…and give you my address, so you can come wash my dishes for me.
 Lol)

-Add 2 1/2 cups of mayonnaise… Best Food, Hellman’s or Dukes!
+Add 2½ cups of mayonnaise… Best Food, Hellman’s or Dukes!
 Note it states mayonnaise…not that other dirty word… Miracle Whip.
 Walk away from the “M.W.” my friends.
 This is a mayo salad if ever there was a mayo salad!
 So no substitutions.
 Add 1/4 cup milk and 2 teaspoons of sugar!

 Adding mayonnaise and milk to the pasta.